rickys93/superhero-app/instructions/README.md

 ## Project context

-You may recall having to fix the code of a **Snack Rankings** back-end project for your debug assignment 2.
+You may recall having to fix the code of a **superhero Rankings** back-end project for your debug assignment 2.

-This time around, you will be fixing the front-end code for the *Snack Rankings* project.
+This time around, you will be fixing the front-end code for the *superhero Rankings* project.

 The front-end allows users to:
- - View their favourite snacks
+ - View their favourite superheros
- - Vote on their favourite snacks
+ - Vote on their favourite superheros
- - View the top-voted snack
+ - View the top-voted superhero
- - Create a new snack
+ - Create a new superhero
- - Delete a snack
+ - Delete a superhero

 This full-stack project has three key elements:

-- An API that allows users to vote on snacks and see a list of snacks with their total votes
+- An API that allows users to vote on superheros and see a list of superheros with their total votes
 - A React-based front-end for interacting with the API
-- A database storing the snack data
+- A database storing the superhero data

 **The database is not provided to you for this project; you'll need to [configure](#database) your own.**